The Best Baby Bottle 2021

 Dr. Brown’s makes four types of bottles: the Original (the flagship), a wide-neck version, the Options polycarbonate bottles and Options glass bottles.
 Their newest bottle, Options is so named because the bottle gives parents the (wait for it) “option to use it with or without the internal vent.”
 Since colic starts around three weeks of age and ends around three months, we guess Dr. Brown’s wanted to give parents of older babies the option of using the bottle without the vent.

-Overall feedback from parents is excellent.
+Overall feedback from parents is excellent and prices are similar to Avent and other quality bottles.
 They aren’t perfect though.
 The biggest complaint: cleaning all those parts.
 Of course, if it cures your baby’s colic, it’s worth it.

 Also Great: Another good bet is the Kiinde Kozii Breast Milk & Bottle Warmer.
 This warmer accepts frozen breast milk storage bags, liner bottles, plastic bottles, glass bottles and even food containers—any type, any brand.
 Kiinde’s SAFEHeat technology consists of a “circulating bath of warm water” to heat a bottle.